 In 2013, the Government of Dubai had bestowed 1,394 square metres of land in Al Warqa to the Group which is recorded at a nominal value of AED 1.
+The land is not legally lowned by the Group.

 8 FEE AND OTHER RECEIVABLES